Edge-Minimum Saturated k-Planar Drawings: Exact Bounds and Saturated Drawings

 In order to verify \eqref{eq:LB-on-alpha}, observe that if $\varepsilon(D') \geq 1$, then the lefthand side is at least $1$, while the righthand side is less than $1$.
 Thus it is enough to verify \eqref{eq:LB-on-alpha} when $\varepsilon(D') < 1$.
 In particular we may assume $c'_2 = c_3 = 0$ and $2\mathrm{cr} \geq km_{\rm x} - 1$ for $D'$.
 Similarly, as $\varepsilon(D') \geq 0$, we may assume that $n_{D'}+c_0(D') \leq n_{D_0}-1$.
 Altogether this implies that \eqref{eq:LB-on-alpha} is fulfilled unless

 In summary, for each $X$ we shall give a tight drawing $D_0$ with as few edges as possible, and argue that every filled, essentially $2$-connected drawing $D'$ with fewer edges satisfies the inequality \eqref{eq:LB-on-alpha}.
 Note that $m_{D'} \geq 1$ as essentially $2$-connected drawings have at least one edge.
-In fact, we may assume that $D'$ contains at least one crossed edge, as otherwise $D'$ is filled and planar with $n_{D'} \geq 2$ and thus $m_{D'} \geq 3n_{D'}-5 = (2n_{D'}-4)+n_{D'}-1 \geq n_{D'}-1$ and $c_0(D') = 0$.
-Altogether this already verifies \eqref{eq:LB-on-alpha} as follows:
+In fact, we may assume that $D'$ contains at least one crossed edge.
+Otherwise $D'$ is filled, planar and hence connected.
+Thus $m_{D'} \geq n_{D'}-1$ and $c_0(D') = 0$ which verifies \eqref{eq:LB-on-alpha} as follows: }{ Here, we present the missing cases from the proof of \cref{thm:results}. }

-\begin{description} \item[Case 1. $X = \{\Inc\}$ and $X = \emptyset$]{\ \\} \cref{fig:tight-I-k4} shows drawings $D_0$ with $m_{D_0}=1$ edge when $k$ is even, and $m_{D_0} = 2$ edges when $k$ is odd, which are tight for $\Gamma = \Gamma_X$ for both $X = \{\Inc\}$ and $X = \emptyset$, as incident edges do not cross.
+\begin{description} \shortandlong{ \item[Case 1. $X = \{\Inc\}$ and $X = \emptyset$]{\ \\} \cref{fig:tight-I-k4} shows drawings $D_0$ with $m_{D_0}=1$ edge when $k$ is even, and $m_{D_0} = 2$ edges when $k$ is odd, which are tight for $\Gamma = \Gamma_X$ for both $X = \{\Inc\}$ and $X = \emptyset$, as incident edges do not cross.
 Thus $m_{D_0} = 1 + (k \bmod 2)$ and $n_{D_0} = \frac{k+2}{2}$ for $k$ even, respectively $n_{D_0} = k$ for $k$ odd.
 Together this gives $\alpha_\Gamma \leq \frac{2}{k-2}\cdot \frac{n_{D_0}-2}{n_{D_0}-1} = \frac{2}{k - (k \bmod 2)}$.